cslylla/tea-lover-landing-page/README.md

 ### 2. Usage

 - You can **access** the landing page in any browser with an internet connection
-- The landing page displays informaiton about different tea types.
+- The landing page displays information about different tea types.
 - You can use the **Sun** or **Moon** icon in the top right corner to switch between **light** and **dark** modes.

 ![Landing Page](/src/Screenshot.jpg)